Overview

 • You’re at least age 59½ or the withdrawal follows death or total disability.

-Through the Nutanix 401(k) Plan, you can make an in-plan Roth conversion.
-This allows you to move money you have saved in the Nutanix 401(k) Plan into your Roth account within the plan.
+Through the Nutanix 401(k) Plan, you can make an after-tax in-plan Roth conversion.
+You can convert any dollar amount, as long as total contributions from you and Nutanix (your pre-tax contributions, Nutanix matching contributions, and your after-tax Roth contributions) does not exceed $70,000 in 2025 if you’re age 49 or younger, or $77,500 if you’re age 50 or older.
+This allows you to move money you have saved in the Nutanix 401(k) Plan into your after-tax in-plan Roth conversion account within the plan.
 A conversion like this allows you to build a potentially tax-free retirement balance by paying tax on the money you convert now and withdrawing your Roth account funds tax-free in the future.

-You can elect an in-plan Roth conversion by enrolling in automatic conversion of any future after-tax contributions or make a one-time version of any existing after-tax or pre-tax balances.
+To elect an after-tax in-plan Roth conversion, you can enroll in automatic conversion for your future after-tax contributions, or you can make a one-time conversion for current after-tax or pre-tax balances.
+Enrollment is a two-step process.

-Is an in-plan Roth conversion right for you?
+Is an after-tax in-plan Roth conversion right for you?

 • You expect to pay higher taxes in the future.
-If you think you’ll be in a higher tax bracket when you retire, you may consider a Roth conversion to pay lower taxes now and withdraw your funds tax-free during retirement.
+If you think you’ll be in a higher tax bracket when you retire, you may consider an after-tax in-plan Roth conversion to pay lower taxes now and withdraw your funds tax-free during retirement.

 • You can pay the current taxes on the conversion.
 Be sure you can afford to pay the current income taxes on the conversion.
 The amount that is taxed depends on whether you choose a one-time conversion or an automatic conversion.